apache/age-website/docs/clauses/match.md

 ```

-Returns any vertices connected with the Person'Oliver' by an outgoing edge.
+Returns any vertices connected with the `Person` 'Oliver' by an outgoing edge.

 <table>